-Goal #4 - The senior seminar instructor evaluates the performance of seniors in the seminar course BI 482 using the evaluation rubrics on oral presentations, posters, and papers.
+Goal #4 - The senior seminar instructor calculates the scores of seniors in the seminar course BI 482 using the evaluation rubrics on oral presentations, posters, and papers submitted by the biology faculty.

-We had all faculty participate in assessment of the posters and presentations in 2006 to develop our criteria, then returned to having only the senior seminar instructor and faculty mentor score the poster and paper.
+We had all faculty participate in assessment of the posters and presentations in 2006 to develop our criteria, then returned to having the senior seminar instructor and the faculty mentor score the poste and the final paper.
 The process of assessment of senior seminar performance as developed by Drs.
 Marianne Robertson and Jeffrey Hughes have allowed us to become much more objective and quantitative in the evaluations, and we should be able to compare performance from semester to semester better.
-At least three faculty members evaluate each poster now, and all faculty present, usually at least six, evaluate the oral presentations.
-In some previous semesters, assessments were completed by only one faculty member, and those vary widely.
-With a formalized system for departmental evaluation, semester to semester comparisons, and therefore rigorous assessment allowing for justification of changes in the curriculum, can be made.
-Another improvement in evaluating posters is that we now have students present for the poster evaluations with are performed by 3 faculty members in a manner very similar to how posters are presented at professional poster symposia.
+At least three faculty members evaluate each poster now, and all faculty in attendancet, usually at least six, evaluate the oral presentations.
+In some previous semesters, assessments were completed by only one faculty member, and those varied widely.
+With a formalized system for departmental evaluation, semester-to-semester comparisons, and therefore rigorous assessment allowing for justification of changes in the curriculum, can be made.
+Another improvement in evaluating posters is that we now have students present for the poster evaluations which are performed by three faculty members, in a manner very similar to how posters are presented at professional poster symposia.

 Another issue, which we have not adequately addressed, is the issue of consequences for individual failure of a student to meet the expected objectives.
 Obviously if the problem is widespread, it requires adjustments in the department teaching and curriculum.
-Individually, however, we need to formulate how students will be remediated in order to bring them up to the level expected by our objectives.
+Individually, however, we need to formulate how students will be remediated in order to attempt to bring them up to the level expected by our objectives.
 We need to be sure that all students, especially transfers, attend senior seminars so that they can understand and plan for their own capstone experience.
-First year students are required to attend 5 seminars each semester, but students who transfer into the department as upper classmen sometimes attend only when they are enrolled.
+First year students are required to attend five seminars each semester, but students who transfer into the department as upper classmen sometimes attend only when they are enrolled.
 Advisors need to strongly encourage our transfer students to attend and to start thinking about what they will choose to work on for their capstones.
 There is also a need for early feedback to allow time for remediation on projects.
-Some students do excellent research with a faculty member, worthy of presentation at regional and national meetings, or even publication.
-Others have worked with little mentoring, often on "book reports" that do not result in success.
+Many students do excellent research with a faculty member, worthy of presentation at regional and national meetings, or even publication.
+Others have worked with little mentoring, some of whom complete projects that are more like "book reports" that do not result in success.
 Before we began developing firm criteria for performance, no student had failed senior seminar.
-Since we began developing the rubrics in the Fall of 2005, we have encouraged five students to drop senior seminar and retake it when they were more prepared, eight students to redo analyses and posters and present later in the semester, three to take an incomplete and prepare an acceptable analysis over the summer or winter break, and five students have failed.
 Students are now required to work with a mentor throughout the preparation for senior seminar, and that mentoring relationship is becoming more formalized and successful.
 Students cannot sign up for the class until they have written approval from a mentor and an approved topic.
 Average scores on paper, poster, and presentation have improved and are more consistently reaching the standards adopted by the department.
 We are working to ensure that all students have the tools needed to succeed in meeting the goals of the biology department.
 We also plan to start keeping our own data about what our alums are doing, with senior seminar mentors responsible for keeping up with each student (via phone, visits, Facebook, e-mail, etc.).